 Water and Food Bowls

 The containers that your Shih Tzu eats and drinks out of is just as significant as what is in them.
-Many plastic colored dog food bowls can cause fur stains, predominantly to the face.
+Many plastic colored dog food bowls can cause hair stains, predominantly to the face.
 The colorants used in manufacturing them will gradually be released into the food and water, which then goes into the hairs on the dog’s face.
-This can be fixed by using only stainless steel or ceramic dog food and water containers.
+This can be fixed by using only stainless steel or ceramic food and water bowls.

 The Actual Food & Water